 Are public funds being used to construct this project?

 No taxpayer money is being used to build this new performance venue.
-The Conrad is being constructed exclusively through generous private donations from major philanthropists including Conrad Prebys and Debra Turner, Joan and Irwin Jacobs, Stephen Baum and Brenda Baker, John and Raffaella Belanich among others.
+The Conrad is being constructed exclusively through generous private donations from major philanthropists including Conrad Prebys and Debra Turner, Joan and Irwin Jacobs, Stephen Baum and Brenda Baker, and John and Raffaella Belanich among others.
 The Conrad will bring economic vitality to the region and the La Jolla arts community and your support is needed to assure the lasting legacy of The Conrad, which will truly be a gift for all to enjoy.
 Please visit Support The Conrad

 to make a gift.